Projective symmetry group classification of chiral $\mathbb{Z}_2$ spin liquids on the pyrochlore lattice: application to the spin-$1/2$ XXZ Heisenberg model: Abstract

 \section{Abstract}

 We give a complete classification of fully symmetric as well as chiral $\Ztwo$ quantum spin liquids on the pyrochlore lattice using a projective symmetry group analysis of Schwinger boson mean-field states.
 We find 50 independent ansätze, including the 12 fully symmetric nearest-neighbor $\Ztwo$ spin liquids that have been classified by Liu \emph{et al.} [\href{https://journals.aps.org/prb/abstract/10.1103/PhysRevB.100.075125}{Phys.~Rev.~B \textbf{100}, 075125 (2019)}].
 For each class we specify the most general symmetry-allowed mean-field Hamiltonian.
 Additionally, we test the properties of a subset of the spin liquid ansätze by solving the mean-field equations for the spin-$1/2$ XXZ model near the antiferromagnetic Heisenberg point.
-We find that the ansatz with the lowest energy at mean-field level is a chiral spin liquid that breaks the screw symmetry of the lattice modulo time reversal symmetry.
-This state has a different symmetry than the previously studied monopole flux state.
-Moreover, this chiral spin liquid state has a substantially lower energy than all other symmetric spin liquid states, suggesting that it could be a stable ground state beyond the mean-field approximation employed in this work.
+We find four chiral spin liquids that break the screw symmetry of the lattice modulo time reversal symmetry.
+These states have a different symmetry than the previously studied monopole flux state and their unique characteristic is a $\frac{\pi}{3}$ flux enclosed by every rhombus of the lattice.